Naxos : L'Île des Cyclades entre Histoire et Nature

 Portara : The Symbol of Naxos

-At the entrance to the port of Naxos stands the imposing Portara, a gigantic marble gateway that is all that remains of an ancient temple dedicated to Apollo.
-This emblematic monument not only bears witness to Naxos’ glorious past, but is also a popular spot from which to watch the sunset.
-From the Portara, the view of the Aegean Sea is breathtaking, and it has become an essential meeting point for travelers wishing to enjoy the island’s beauty.
+At the entrance to the port of Naxos stands the majestic Portara.
+This immense marble gateway is the remains of an ancient temple dedicated to Apollo.
+An emblematic monument, it illustrates the rich heritage of Naxos.
+It’s an ideal spot from which to admire the sunset.
+What’s more, the spectacular view over the Aegean Sea makes it a must for discovering the island’s beauty and fascinating history.

 Chora: The lively life of Naxos

-Chora, the capital of Naxos, is a picturesque town blending Venetian and Greek influences.
-Its winding streets are lined with whitewashed houses, artisan stores, welcoming tavernas and lively cafés.
-The Venetian fortress, at the top of the town, dominates the scene and is a reminder of the island’s medieval past.
-Chora is also an excellent starting point for discovering the island’s other treasures, from the nearby beaches to the important archaeological sites scattered throughout Naxos.
+Chora, the capital of Naxos, seduces with its picturesque charm, a blend of Venetian and Greek influences.
+Its winding streets are lined with whitewashed houses, artisan stores and friendly tavernas.
+The Venetian fortress, dominating the town, evokes the island’s rich medieval past.
+In addition to its lively atmosphere, Chora is an ideal base for exploring the surrounding beaches and the fascinating archaeological sites scattered around Naxos.

 Naxos Beaches: Between Relaxation and Adventure

-Naxos is renowned for its magnificent sandy beaches, which are among the most beautiful in the Cyclades.
-Agios Prokopios, one of the most famous, boasts golden sands and crystal-clear waters, ideal for swimming and water sports.
-For those seeking more tranquility, the beaches of Plaka and Aliko, bordered by dunes and cedars, offer a more secluded setting.
-Naxos is also an ideal destination for windsurfing and kitesurfing, with spots such as Mikri Vigla attracting thrill-seekers.
+Naxos is famous for its fine sandy beaches, considered among the most beautiful in the Cyclades.
+Agios Prokopios, one of the most popular, attracts visitors with its golden sands and crystal-clear waters, ideal for swimming and water sports.
+For those looking for tranquility, Plaka and Aliko offer secluded landscapes lined with dunes and cedars.
+In addition, Naxos is a popular spot for windsurfing and kitesurfing, particularly at Mikri Vigla, attracting thrill-seekers.

 Traditional Villages: A Journey through Time

-Far from the busy coastline, Naxos is home to mountain villages that seem frozen in time.
-Apiranthos, with its marble-paved streets and stone houses, is one of the island’s most beautiful villages.
-Halki, in the Tragea valley, is another charming village, known for its olive groves and distilleries of the local liqueur, Kitron.
-These villages offer a window on traditional Naxos daily life, with their shady squares, Byzantine churches and family-run tavernas.
+Far from the bustling coastline, the mountain villages of Naxos seem frozen in time.
+Apiranthos, with its marble-paved streets and stone houses, is one of the most picturesque.
+Halki, in the Tragea valley, charms with its olive groves and distilleries of Kitron, a local liqueur.
+These villages offer a glimpse of traditional life, with their shady squares, Byzantine churches and family-run tavernas.
+Each corner reveals a fascinating story.

 Gastronomy of Naxos: Authentic Flavors of the Earth